ukBaz/ukBaz.github.io/howto/python_gio_1.md

                                        in VARIANT value);
 ```
 This is the first example where we have had inputs to our proxy methods calls.
-`PyOBject` has the requirement that there is an extra input parameter which
+`PyGObject` has the requirement that there is an extra input parameter which
 is the signature of the method.

 Most of the inputs are stings which is straightforward taking a Python `str`